PommeChxrry/MultiRename/README.md

 - Allow users to remove unwanted files before starting the renaming process
 - Improve the preview display (with information about the file (localisation, creation date etc.))
+- Will make an .exe file for users to use the application without python installed

 ## Notes